Examines the origins, aims and framework of corporate governance as it exists in the UK

 However, the role of the HR function in shaping and embedding CR strategy is twofold.
-First, it concerns ensuring fair employment practices within the ‘workplace’ area of CR.
-Secondly, HR plays a central role in making sure other elements of CR that don’t primarily link to employment and people management (for example, environmental sustainability), are embedded in organisational practice and aren’t simply ‘window-dressing’.
+First, it concerns ensuring fair practices within the ‘workplace’ area of CR.
+Secondly, in the absence of a central CR function, HR can also play a coordinating role in running other elements of CR for example, employee volunteering programmes.

 HR’s role in CR takes various forms, including:

 Employment and people management practices.
 The HR function needs to first look at its own domain, embedding CR into core HR practices.
 It must ensure that, as a minimum, statutory obligations are met in all aspects of employment and people management, and that the organisation aims to go beyond this where possible.
 This applies to the whole range of HR practices, including recruitment, terms and conditions, health and safety, communications, diversity and fair treatment, learning and development, performance management and reward and benefits.
 One area of HR practice that has received particular attention is the fair treatment of whistleblowers.